samuderajasa/whatsapp-blast-marketing/README.md

 - .. is not found -> the recipient is not on whatsapp or not in your saved contact list

 ## Limitation :warning:
-+ This code limit 100 messages for safety purpose (including failed to sent).
++ This code limit 100 messages for safety purpose.
 You can simply run it again to send more messages.
 Be careful of getting banned by WA
 + You can't send to recipients that not in saved contact list.
-(I Still trying to figure it out the most efficent way)
+(I still trying to figure it out the most efficent way)